mel-rob/echo-overview/README.md

 ## Description

 This is a quick example of a Go project using the Echo framework.
-It contains a lightweight API and includes middleware.
+It contains a lightweight API and includes custom middleware.

 ## To run
-`go run ./` or `go run main.go`
+`go run ./`